framely/community/docs/reference/providers/postgrest.md

 ### Unique

 Unique ensure that the data contained in a column, or a group of columns, is unique among all the rows in the table.
-It is a frame level annotation, you can have many unique constraints per table.
+It is a type level annotation, you can have many unique constraints per table.

 You can set one slot in one unique constraint, this specifies that all values in this column are different.
 You can also set a group of slots in one unique, this specifies that the combination of values in the indicated columns is unique across the whole table, though any one of the columns need not be (and ordinarily isn't) unique.
 For more information about unique constraints in PostgreSQL, see [Unique Constraints](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-UNIQUE-CONSTRAINTS).